3DMark06 Pro Performance

 3DMark06 is the latest version in the popular 3DMark series of gaming benchmarks, and like 3DMark05, it also requires DirectX 9.0 compatibility.
 The 3DMark06 program offers a high-end selection of both gaming and CPU tests, while upping the ante in terms of jaw-dropping graphics and 3D feature support.
 3DMark06 is not only a prime way of determining potential DirectX 9 game performance, but the individual CPU performance score also makes it a valuable tool in processor reviews and performance comparisons.
 This CPU benchmark is performed at the standard 1280x1024 resolution and 32-bit color depth, with no anti-aliasing or filtering options enabled.

-Standard game benchmarks usually don't show any real advantage with a dual or quad-core setup, primarily because these are not written with a multi-core platform in mind.
-While this is true in the majority of cases, 3DMark06 Pro does offer multi-threaded game benchmarking, and will help give us an idea of theoretical performance in true multi-threaded game environments.
-The Core 2 Extreme QX9650 is right at the top of the chart in this test as well, and while setting a new performance record, it comes tantalizingly close to the 5K mark.
+Standard game benchmarks usually don't show any significant advantage with a multi-core setup, primarily because these are not written with multiple cores in mind.
+While this is true in the majority of cases, 3DMark06 Pro does offer a fully multi-threaded game benchmarking, and will help give us an idea of theoretical performance in true multi-threaded game environments.
+The Intel Skulltrail certainly gives us a warm feeling about next-generation gaming performance, and it offers a noticeable advantage over even the quad core platforms.

 FarCry is a first-person shooter that takes in-game graphics to the next level, although in a different direction than DOOM 3.
 Instead of darkness and confined spaces, FarCry places you outdoors, on bright sandy beaches, jungles or even on the water itself.
 This game gives our processors a different kind of a stress test, and rest assured that FarCry ranks up there with the very toughest 3D game benchmarks.
 For this test, we are using the full retail version, and a custom game demo.